-When you first become a KiwiSaver member, the Inland Revenue Department holds any contributions they receive for you until you've been a member for three months.
+When you first become a KiwiSaver member, Inland Revenue holds any contributions they receive for you until you've been a member for three months.
 After three months, they will pass these contributions plus interest to us.

 It can also take up to three months for further employer or employee contributions to reach your Scheme account.